anomix-zk/anomix-network/doc-ch3/zkIgnite-cohort3-proposal-683-Anomix-Network.md

-# zkCell -- An Instant Payment Network with Native ID for Web3 Mass-adoption
+# Kiri -- An Instant Payment Protocol with Native ID for Web3 Mass-adoption

 # Pitch about your project

-zkCell is an Instant Payment Network with Protocol-Native ID.
-It not only scales layer1 upon the circulation of both MINA and Custom Tokens, but also allows you to build **A globally verifiable onchainID** through provably aggregating *mainstream blockchains' accounts and web2's PII*.
+Kiri is an Instant Payment Protocol with Protocol-Native ID.
+It not only scales layer1 upon the circulation of both MINA and Custom Tokens, but also allows you to build **A Globally Verifiable onchainID** through provably aggregating *mainstream blockchains' accounts and web2's PII*.
 And you could manage asset directly by onchainID.

-Besides, zkCell provides **a passwordless && mnemonic-free account solution** based on FIDO Webauthn protocol. **No need again to care about wallet-plugin installations, password/mnemonics backup and long address**.
+Besides, Kiri provides **a Passwordless && Mnemonic-free Account Solution** based on FIDO Webauthn protocol. **No need again to care about wallet-plugin installations, password/mnemonics backup and long address**.

-Scalability & Convenience & Security, zkCell targets to break down barriers from Web2 to Web3, accelerates massive adoption of Web3.
+Scalability & Convenience & Security, Kiri targets to break down barriers from Web2 to Web3, accelerates massive adoption of Web3.

 # Describe the problem that your zkApp is solving

 According to a market sizing [report](https://contenthub-static.crypto.com/wp_media/2024/01/Crypto-Market-Sizing-2023.pdf) from cryptocurrency exchange [Crypto.com](http://crypto.com/), more than half a billion people had become cryptocurrency users or owners by the end of 2023.
 This number is still very small compared to the ones of web2 companies.
-From the view of zkCell, to bring massive users to web3, the most important approach is to break down the barrier between web2 and web3, and let the common users seamlessly enter web3 from web2.
+From the view of us, to bring massive users to web3, the most important approach is to break down the barrier between web2 and web3, and let the common users seamlessly enter web3 from web2.
 Here are some challenges impacting user experience.

 **<1> Scalability issue**

-Based on the current Mina chain, we can foresee the following issues.&#x20;
+Based on the current Mina chain, we can foresee the following issues:

 *   Slow block confirmation && Increasing transaction flow

-    Common users familiar to the smooth asset transfer journey on web2 world are always not used to web3's payment experience especially when they first enter.&#x20;
+    Common users familiar to the smooth asset transfer journey on web2 world are always not used to web3's payment experience especially when they first enter.

     Currently, though Mina's nominal block confirmation time is about 3 minutes, it's uncertain that each slot generate a block smoothly, which results in that total confirmation time of each block is over 5 minutes and further leads to bad user experience.